The Age Friendly University Network: 4 ways it may help make aging easier

 Most of us dream about retiring.
 How many of us, I wonder, have a plan for what we’ll do in retirement?
 MIT Age Lab’s Joseph Coughlin said recently “…the retirement story of working and then reaping reward is incomplete – the story gets us to retirement, but provides little guidance of how to live in retirement.”(Read the full story)

 The Age Friendly University (AFU) global network is a movement that may help shape how we live and work in retirement by increasing educational opportunities for older adults.
 The movement, started in Dublin, consists of colleges and universities that have endorsed 10 AFU principles and committed to being more age friendly in their programs and policies.
-There are now some 45 member institutions worldwide, including three in Massachusetts: Lasell College, Massachusetts Gerontology Association and the University of Massachusetts, Boston.
+There are now some 45 member institutions worldwide, including three in Massachusetts: Lasell College, William James College, and the University of Massachusetts, Boston.
+The Massachusetts Gerontology Association also endorses the Age Friendly University movement.

 Four ways the AFU movement may help make aging easier